Lalasa1234/PatientSurvivalDetection/README.md

 - Backtracking the Streamlit results to verify the model's prediction

 **Deployment**
 - In medical context, practitioners typical upload patient results.
-Hence, this application has the option to upload patient information (.csv)
+Hence, this application has the option to upload patient information (.csv).

   TestData_Patients is available in the Dataset folder
 - Link: https://patientsurvivaldetection-gjfgzmmltdkgycabkjnrcz.streamlit.app/